 Arrival in Hanoi – Grab a 4G SIM card delivered straight to your hotel in Hanoi.

 Arrival in HCMC – Grab a 4G SIM delivered straight to your hotel in HCMC.

-Scams are very common in Vietnam, so it’s best to do a bit of research first.
+Scams are widespread in Vietnam, so it’s best to do a bit of research first.
 If you are booking day trips or transfers etc. on the go, be sure to compare prices from a few local travel agents first.
-(Finding a tour operator on the street in major hubs across Vietnam is also very easy – they’re literally everywhere!).
+(Finding a tour operator on the street in major hubs across Vietnam is also very easy – they’re everywhere!).
 Alternatively, book tours and transfers online in advance through reputable sites or tour operators.